litiecheng/Diablo-II--Vanilla-Frosting/README.txt

 - [Pre 1.10] Blocking quests are removed.
 A party member can go through another party member's town portal.
 - [Pre 1.10] Ancients quest reward experience rolls over (Gives you as many levels as it can).
 - [Pre 1.10] Cows have zero resistances on all difficulties.
+- [Pre 1.10] Item Ratios are the same as 1.09b.
 - You can now open the Cow Level even if you kill the King.
 - Ladder Runewords are now enabled on Single Player.
 - Only three respecs will be allowed per character (One per difficulty).
 - [Recipe] You can now open the Cow Level with just a Town Portal Book.
 - [Recipe] Upgrade a rune by placing: 2x Rune -> Next Rune (up to Zod).
 - [Recipe] Downgrade a rune by placing: Rune + Antidote -> Previous Rune.
-- Rare Items will usually spawn with high affixes.
+- Rare items will spawn with max affixes.
   > Weapons/Armors/Rings/Amulets have a base of 6 affixes (Final item could be lower or greater).
   > Jewels have a base of 4 affixes (Final item could be lower or greater).